-In addition to being an attorney, writer and disability activist, Ariella Z. Barker is a Political Communications Fellow in RespectAbility’s National Leadership Program for Spring 2019.
+In addition to being an attorney, writer and disability activist, Ariella Z. Barker was a Political Communications Apprentice in RespectAbility’s National Leadership Program for Spring 2019.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for people with disabilities.
 She communicates with and reports on political campaigns for the President of the United States, Congress and Gubernatorial races regarding disability issues.
 She also works to improve disability inclusion and perception in the Jewish Community.

 Barker was diagnosed with Spinal Muscular Atrophy at the age of three and lost the ability to walk at the age of eleven, the same year the Americans with Disabilities Act went into effect.
 Living in an inaccessible world as a wheelchair-user, she quickly became a disability advocate to accomplish her own American Dream.
 From her public-school system and small hometown, her university and law school, to NYC courthouses and Israeli coffee houses, she paved an accessible path to the future.

 Barker obtained her bachelor’s degree in Business and Administration from Emory’s Goizueta Business School in 2002, with a nearly full merit scholarship from Bank of America.
 In 2005, she received her Law Degree from Emory University, as a Willard DeWitt Scholar.
 And, this summer, she begins her Mid-Career Masters in Public Administration at the Harvard Kennedy School.